cmmorrow/build-magic/README.md

 ### Environment Variables

 Environment variables cannot be set by build-magic commands.
-However, they can be used by commands by using the `--env` option followed by the variable name and value:
+However, they can be used by build-magic commands by using the `--env` option followed by the variable name and value:

 ```bash
 > build-magic --env FOO hello --env BAR world echo '$FOO' '$BAR'